-In addition, the Topic-Test has been carefully crafted to focus on concepts, thus providing the students with a quick opportunity for self-assessment and giving them an increased appreciation of chapterpreparedness.
-'Model Question Paper' based on latest paper pattern is provided along with solution through QR code to help students assess their preparedness for final board examination.
+In addition, the Topic-Test has been carefully crafted to focus on concepts, thus providing the students with a quick opportunity for self-assessment and giving them an increased appreciation of chapter-preparedness.
+'Model Question Paper' based on latest paper pattern is provided along with solution which can be accessed through QR code to help students assess their preparedness for final board examination.